-As part of the City's annual external audit, MGO reviews and comments on the City's internal control.
-The comments are intended to advise management of the existence of any material weaknesses in the City's internal control, provide assistance to City staff for improving its records and operations, and communicate other advisory information such as future accounting and reporting requirements that may have an effect on the City.
+As part of the City's annual external audit, MGO reviews and comments on the City's internal control over financial reporting for the purpose of the audit of the financial statements.
+The comments are intended to advise management of the existence of any material weaknesses in the City's internal control.
+In addition, the report provides assistance to City staff for improving its records and operations and communicates other advisory information, such as future accounting and reporting requirements that may have an effect on the City.